 3. Escape the Tourists

-There is nothing worse than going travelling or on holiday and seeing that a load of other tourists are visiting the exact same place as you, and in their thousands!
+There is nothing worse than going traveling or on holiday and seeing that a load of other tourists are visiting the exact same place as you, and in their thousands!
 Here you’ll not meet ANY other tourists other than those on your cruise, so you’ll have the freedom of the continent to yourself!
 Antarctica is the place where you are really going off the beaten track!

 You’ve seen the Perito Moreno glacier in Argentina or the Franz Josef glacier in New Zealand.
 But those are just nothing compared with a land full of them!!
 Antarctica is full of glaciers – so many that they don’t even have to give them names – some collapse over time.
 They are spectacular.

 5. Iceberg Cruising on Zodiacs

 You’ll get the opportunity to go cruising round a harbour full of icebergs and floating icebergs.
 Antarctica cruises are full of absolutely breathtaking experiences.
 You just sit back and relax on a boat and get up close and personal to icebergs gleaming in the morning sun.
 A feast of blue and white for your eyes!

 6. The Drake Passage